MuneEbxPKPK/Smart-College/README.md

 <h2 align="center">Features</h2>

-- The Project offers Multiple features.-> Blynk App To Control LEDs And Door Locks.
+- Blynk App To Control LEDs And Door Locks.
 - A Face attendance system using Face Recognition Libraries in Python for students
 - An Hazard Detection System For security of Students.
 This systen detects Bad Air Quality, Flood Detection, Temperature, Humidity and Earthquake.
 If any danger is detected, Buzzer is used as an emergency alarm.
 - An AI Assitant build using JavaScript using built in libraries and functions along with HTML and CSS
+- Smart Entry and Exit System.
+- Smart Lifts.
+- Rain detection and Automatic Solar Panel rotation.
+- A remote controlled car with a camera attached at the front for a live streaming.

 <h2 align="center" color="yellow">Structure</h2>